RWM101/Tax-Firm-Data/README.md

 The top chart is the number of projects in each stage, and the bottom chart is the number of corresponding preparer hours in each stage.

-## How work is assigned:
-For interns, associates, and seniors, the majority of work is assigned to a queue when they are ready to begin.
-Once a project is "checked-in," it is routed to the best staff person based on their backlog, prior projects, and their FTE value.
-Projects are assigned in FIFO order (first in, first out), meaning that projects checked-in sooner should be prepared and completed sooner. interns are assigned work up to certain threshold, with many projects kept in reserve to assign as needed, so that the fastest preparers will continue receiving additional work.
-Projects can also be reassigned to different preparers, as needed.

 ## Determining Intern Workloads:
 Having only three interns this year serves as a bit of a bottleneck.
 Additionally, Lucca Leon is part time, working only 24 hrs. per week.